 This course presents students with updated modalities in modern approaches to achieving maximum enterprise returns on investment.
 Efficient Asset allocation, among other organizational performance metrics, is useful but often insufficient to emergent dynamics from the marketplace.
-Effective organizations are known to pay intense emphasis on building value for the organization through the mastering of resource allocation techniques which produce significant differences between cost abatement and profit margins.
+Effective organizations are known to emphasize building value for the organization through the mastering of resource allocation techniques which produce significant differences between cost abatement and profit margins.